 Deirdre Mahon will present on the implementation work that begun this year across Northern Ireland.

-Dr Andrew Turnell will overview the latest developments of the Signs of Safety implementation framework and methods.
+Professor Andrew Turnell will overview the latest developments of the Signs of Safety implementation framework and methods.

 Professor Eileen Munro will draw on her experience in decision-making, organisational change and risk management, and in supporting and reviewing Signs of Safety implementations in England and Ireland to articulate what whole system change means; getting beyond a tick-box compliance culture to achieve real changes in services for children and their families.